S'pore-HK travel bubble won't start if Covid-19 threshold is breached

 This will not apply to Singapore citizens and others using non-Hong Kong travel documents for departure.

-As at Friday, the number of unlinked cases in the community had increased from five cases in the week before to six cases in the past week.
+As at yesterday, the number of unlinked cases in the community has increased from five cases in the week before to six cases in the past week.